klembot/chapbook/guide/customization/fonts-and-colors.md

 <div class="swatch" style="background: #d9480f">orange-9</div>
 </div>

 As above, to use a particular shade, enter the name in its box, e.g. `yellow-6`.
-You can also use [any other color notation](color-notation) that web browsers understand, from the traditional hex triplet notation (e.g. `#0b7285`) to more modern ones, such as `hsla(0%, 65%, 48%, 0.75)`.
+You can also use [any other color notation][color-notation] that web browsers understand, from the traditional hex triplet notation (e.g. `#0b7285`) to more modern ones, such as `hsla(0%, 65%, 48%, 0.75)`.

 When setting colors in `config`, often you can specify both a background and foreground.
 For instance, you can set `config.style.page.color` to `'orange-9 on orange-0'`.
 However, when specifying a border color, for instance `config.style.page.link.lineColor`, only the foreground is used.